 This decision was also due to lack of sleep last night.
 Just after the sun had set and I’m about to pass out in bed a group of four Israeli hikers rolled into the shelter.
 Coming in late wasn’t an issue, that happens, it was the fact that they then all had to cook dinner and sat around for several hours talking really loudly – that really bugged me.
 Maybe I was just hangry and irritable.
 One of them was also a freight train snorer.
 Arrhhh.
 Not sure how his mates put up with that every night.

 So a leisurely start to the day it was.

 The trail junction at this end was clearly marked as closed.

 The walk towards Ashland was flattish and straight forward.
 If this is what Oregon is going to be like, I like what I see.

 Just before teaching the highway was a railway line that had to be crossed.
-An abandoned building sitting close to the tracks decorated by bright graffiti and door hanging by one hinge, piles of junk and sleepers made the perfect movie set.
+An abandoned building sitting close to the tracks decorated by bright graffiti, door hanging by one hinge and piles of junk and sleepers made for the perfect movie set.

 I found a shady spot close to the tracks, stripped off my hiking shirt and had a wet wipe bath.
 I like to clean up an bit before heading back to civilisation.
 Layers of caked on dirt wiped away to reveal pale white legs underneath.